READ TIME – 7 MINUTES

 It is important to treat your candidates with this same respect.

 As a recruiter, you will likely encounter hundreds of candidates with various levels of experience and quality.
 It is easy to get frustrated, deflated or even bored when filtering through so many candidates.
 Because of this, your attitude towards them may drop.
-These feelings may lead to poor communication in recruitment.
+The importance of recruitment standards cannot be dropped just because of how you day has panned out at work.

 These candidates are people too.